Getting Started for Video Conferences

 In the Settings → Video → Streams section, you can configure the following parameters:

-5. Quality of encoding for primary (video) and secondary (presentation) streams: depending on the selected profile, a balance between frame rate and image resolution is chosen.
+5. The quality of encoding for the primary (video) and secondary (presentation) streams: depending on the selected profile, a balance is chosen between frame rate and image resolution.
 Profile descriptions:

 # Layout settings

-• enable the display of the microphone volume level indicator in participants' video windows;
+• Enable the display of the microphone volume level indicator in participants' video windows;

 • Choose the video scaling mode on the screen: